FSX/misaka/README.rst

 Installation
 ------------

-Cython is needed to compile Misaka.
+Cython is only needed to compile .pyx file.

 With pip::